 How can you help?

 Sign our pledge to support an evidence-based intervention to prevent disease and death in a manner that meets the needs of our citizens and our community.
 Support the opening of a supervised injection facility in Denver for a healthier and safer community.
-We ask Denver to take all necessary steps to authorize and establish supervised injection facilities as a public health intervention to reduce overdose deaths, HIV and viral hepatitis transmission, increase public safety, while promoting access to drug dependency treatment and other supportive care.
+We ask Denver to take all necessary steps to authorize and establish supervised use sites as a public health intervention to reduce overdose deaths, HIV and viral hepatitis transmission, increase public safety, while promoting access to drug dependency treatment and other supportive care.